DSC-Capstone/2024-25/assignments/projects/q2-proposal.md

 ### Example Quarter 2 Projects
 {:.no_toc}

 As you start to think about your Quarter 2 work, it's a good idea to look at what students in your shoes last year were able to accomplish in the span of 10 weeks.
-Below, you'll find some selected examples, though you can see all of last year's projects at [dsc-capstone.org/showcase-23](https://dsc-capstone.org/showcase-23), and all capstone projects ever at [this sheet](https://docs.google.com/spreadsheets/d/1HJkTHUDJbfIPrPuMJ_DmWCvivxv5YU8Z_E8YCZao-84/edit#gid=511346602).
-You'll learn more about the specific deliverables you'll be required to produce in Quarter 2 in January (though you can read a draft of the full project spec [here](../q2) if you're curious); for now, just focus on the big picture.
+Below, you'll find some selected examples, though you can see all of last year's projects at [dsc-capstone.org/showcase-24](https://dsc-capstone.org/showcase-24), and all capstone projects ever at [this sheet](https://docs.google.com/spreadsheets/d/1HJkTHUDJbfIPrPuMJ_DmWCvivxv5YU8Z_E8YCZao-84/edit#gid=511346602).
+You'll learn more about the specific deliverables you'll be required to produce in Quarter 2 in January; for now, just focus on the big picture.

 - **BlockBazaar - Smart Contracts for Decentralized E-Commerce**<br>
   Matin Ghaffari, Yu Huang, Alan Amirian, Wenyuan Chen (Mentor: Sheffield Nolan from Franklin Templeton)<br>🪧 [Poster](https://drive.google.com/file/d/1qNdCDuVi9iCtT_K80sjAAzl3AlYuNww1/view?usp=drivesdk) • 🌐 [Website](https://wenyuanchen1326.github.io/BlockBazaar/) • 📖 [Report](https://drive.google.com/file/d/190sUeABNC-E0qooRXufQDKANdHkc-RxM/view?usp=drivesdk.pdf) • 💻 [Code](https://github.com/matin-g/Q2-DSC180B-A02)